michmitz/michmitz/README.md

 - 📷 Taking photos, such as the one to the right (Glacier National Park, MT)

 ##### I'm currently working on:
-- Collaborating on an interview question flashcard app (React) to help myself and others prepare for interviews.
+- Making a fun game in React Native
-- Learning TypeScript, Sequelize, and Ruby on Rails
+- Learning TypeScript!

 &nbsp;